hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 Keep us posted @mikeyaunish, as this type of feature is important in IDEs related to GUI design.

 [20:29:10](#5b5JETv5cU5fC3eDKQoFB9k1h_D6fkeaqFD2YSwaU9M) <hiiamboris (NOT THIS ONE)>:
-A man with a thousand faces Ì†ΩÌ∏É
+A man with a thousand faces üòÉ

 [20:29:11](#gYrhpPzvtaN7xc28aYXKnAYfmShxFl_AoT7a1WkGVIw) <greggirwin (Gregg Irwin)>:
 We're happy to learn from both success and...less success. :^)